VIAME/VIAME/examples/search_and_rapid_model_generation/viame_ingest/README.rst

 which query results are correct, a model can be trained for a new object category and saved to an output file to be reused again in future pipelines or query requests.

-First, db_init.sh should be called to initialize a new database.
-Next 'ingest_video.sh' in order to pre-process a video or image sequence of your choice.
+First, create_searchable_index.sh should be called to initialize a new database, and populate it with descriptors around generic objects to be queried upon.
+Next 'launch_query_gui.sh' should be called to launch the GUI, new query->image exemplar should be selected, and finally, results annotated as either correct or incorrect.